 COVID-19 UPDATE: Please note that during the coronavirus pandemic, some services and travel advice might change.
 Please visit our Coronavirus page for the latest information.

-We are pleased that the Department for Transport has provided support for Nottingham Express Transit, which like all public transport has seen a significant fall in passengers since the lockdown was imposed.
-Over £7 million support has been pledged for the period between March and August and this allows the service to continue for people to make essential journeys, such as to work and to the QMC
+We are pleased that the Department for Transport has provided support for Nottingham Express Transit (NET), which like all public transport has seen a significant fall in passengers since the first lockdown was imposed.
+More than £19.1 million of support has been provided for the period between March 2020 and April 2021, allowing the service to continue for people to make essential journeys, such as to work and to the QMC.

 Over 32km of track make up Nottingham’s tram network and each of Nottingham’s trams carry the equivalent of nearly three double-decker buses or 170 cars – helping to keep the roads free of congestion.